Regional Eurostar: Rolling stock

 The trains to operate all these services were built at the same time as the Channel Tunnel was under construction in the late 1980s to early 1990s.
-The London–Paris–Brussels ("Three Capital" Class 373/1) trains are owned in groups by Eurostar International (subsidiary of LCR), SNCF and NMBS/SNCB but operate as a common pool.
+The London–Paris–Brussels ("Three Capital" Class 373/1) trains are owned in groups by Eurostar International (subsidiary of LCR), SNCF and NMBS/SNCB but have been operated as a common pool.
 They consist of 18 coaches in a fixed formation.
 Seven shorter 14-coach North of London 373/3 were also constructed for the regional services at a cost of £180 million.
 All seven are owned by Eurostar International having been transferred from British Rail.
 Following the non-start of regional services, the trains were stored at North Pole depot in west London.
 Six of the seven trains have seen use at various times since.

 Between 2000 and 2005, British East Coast Main Line operator Great North Eastern Railway used three train sets to provide additional domestic capacity.
 Branded White Rose after the White Rose of Yorkshire, sets 3301–3306 received a deep-blue livery using vinyl wraps, with 3307–3314 being stripped of their Eurostar logos to fulfill the roster when the GNER-branded sets were unavailable.
 On occasions a GNER vinyled half set would operate with an unvinyled half set.
 Initially the GNER White Rose services ran between London King's Cross and York, then, after clearance was given, between London and Leeds.
 The units were not permitted to be used on services north of York due to loading gauge restrictions in the Newcastle area.
 The sets continued to be maintained with the other Eurostar units at North Pole depot, where they returned to storage in 2005 following the end of the GNER lease.

-All were then leased to SNCF for domestic services in France.
+During the last 2000s, numerous train sets were leased to SNCF, who used them on its regular high speed services in France.

 Set 3313/14 was used during acceptance testing on section 1 of High Speed 1 and in the process of over-speed testing, set a new UK rail speed record of 334.7 km/h in 2003.
-The set was named Entente Cordiale and has seen use as a VIP charter train, having transported the Queen on a state visit to France and to the Entente Cordiale anniversary celebrations in 2004.
-On 12 June 2007 the unit was used to carry International Olympic Committee inspectors from Stratford International to London St Pancras, as a demonstration for Olympic Javelin services in 2012.
+The set was named Entente Cordiale and has seen use as a VIP charter train, having transported the Queen on a state visit to France and to the Entente Cordiale anniversary celebrations during 2004.
+On 12 June 2007, the unit was used to carry International Olympic Committee inspectors from Stratford International to London St Pancras, as a demonstration for Olympic Javelin services in 2012.